AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 ---
 title: Shared responsibility
-description: Learn about the security responsibilites of each party involved in your Adobe Commerce on cloud infrastructure infrastructure project.
+description: Learn about the security responsibilities of each party involved in your Adobe Commerce on cloud infrastructure project.
 ---

 # Shared responsibility security model

-Adobe Commerce on cloud infrastructure infrastructure is a platform-as-a-service (PaaS) offering that relies on a shared responsibility security model in which Adobe, the merchant, the cloud service provider, as well as the content delivery network (CDN) provider each bear distinct responsibilities for maintaining the security of the Adobe Commerce on cloud infrastructure application and merchant-specific code and extensions.
+Adobe Commerce on cloud infrastructure is a platform-as-a-service (PaaS) offering that relies on a shared responsibility security model.
+Adobe, the merchant, the cloud service provider, and the content delivery network (CDN) provider each bear distinct responsibility for maintaining the security of the Adobe Commerce on cloud infrastructure application and merchant-specific code and extensions.

-This shared responsibility approach enables merchants to design and implement a highly flexible, customizable, and scalable solution that best suits their business requirements while minimizing operational responsibilities and costs.
+This approach enables merchants to design and implement a highly flexible, customizable, and scalable solution that best suits their business requirements while minimizing operational responsibilities and costs.

-In general, Adobe is responsible for developing and maintaining secure core application code, maintaining the security of the platform, ensuring the platform's SOC 2 and PCI compliance and its compatibility with PCI-compliant technology components (e.g., PHP, Redis), and responding to security issues concerning the core platform.
+In general, Adobe is responsible for developing and maintaining secure core application code, maintaining the security of the platform, ensuring the platform's SOC 2 and PCI compliance and its compatibility with PCI-compliant technology components (for example, PHP, Redis), and responding to security issues concerning the core platform.
 Adobe is also responsible for working with its cloud service provider and CDN partners to resolve issues that may arise.

-The merchant, in turn, is responsible for maintaining a secure customized application (including the integration of any third-party applications to the merchant's website), ensuring secure application development, obtaining PCI certification if requested by the merchant's payment processor, and reacting and responding to security incidents.
+Merchants are responsible for maintaining secure custom code and integrations with third-party applications, ensuring secure application development, obtaining PCI certification if requested by the merchant's payment processor, and reacting and responding to security incidents.

 ## Adobe responsibilities